Azure-Samples/azure-app-service-ai-scenarios-integrated-sample/README.md

 ---

-**� Ready to implement AI scenarios in your application?
+**Ready to implement AI scenarios in your application?
 Start with the Quick Start guide above!**